xgbuils/iterum/README.md

 }
 ```

-The interesting thing is that, unlike built-in iterables, `obj` is a **lazy iterable**.
+The interesting thing is that, unlike built-in iterables (Array, Set, Map, String, etc), the `obj` variable is a **lazy iterable**.
 It means that, thanks to generators, `obj` does not have the computed values in memory and its values are computed just when are required.
 Then, we could create a new lazy iterable object that iterates over the double of values produced by `obj` without computing its values:

 ``` javascript
 let doubleObj = {